 Save the Used Oil for Future Cooking

-Leftover oil and fat isn’t entirely unusable.
+Leftover and cooled cooking oil and fat isn’t entirely unusable.
 It can still be used in future cooking to add depth and flavor.
-Many vegetable and animal fats can be strained and then stored in a closed, sealable container in a dark place.
+Many vegetable and animal fats can be strained and then stored in a sealed container in a dark place.

 Use cheesecloth or a coffee filter to strain the oil.
 Straining removes any particles and crumbs.
 Pour it in an airtight, sealable container and then store it in a refrigerator or a dark place.